ohnicholas93/webslides/README.md

 - `src/core/slide-exporter.tsx` — “Export” button logic
 - `public/assets/` — images used inside slides
 - `docs/assets/` — documentation screenshots / examples

+## Common Fixes

+- Ensure that Node.js is installed locally.
+- Ensure that NPM packages have been installed with `npm install`.
+- Ensure that all assets exist in the `public/assets/` directory and are referenced correctly.